Reporting routines for the candidates and supervisors at the Department of Mathematics

 1) have had the third semester meeting during the year of the reporting,

-are not obliged to submit the report.
+can choose if they want to submit the report.

-Candidates with an agreement that has expired but who are still working on their PhD projects should also submit a report.
+Candidates with an agreement that has expired but who are still working on their PhD projects should also submit annual report.
 Please do remember to apply for extension of the contract in that case.

 All candidates will be offered a conversation with the leader of the PhD council, after the report has been submitted.